Parkside Academy, Willington, gets World Class status for second time

-The 900 student strong school was chosen following an rigorous assessment process, we are proud to announce that Parkside Academy, Willington has achieved the national ‘World Class School’ quality mark.
+The 900-strong student school was chosen following a rigorous assessment process, and this week it was revealed that Parkside Academy, Willington, had achieved the national "World Class School" quality mark.

 The quality mark is only awarded to non-selective state schools that offer the best education to young people in the UK.
 To achieve the award students are assessed against a framework of skills and competencies that it is considered young people need to flourish in an emerging global economy.